 Hewitt Summer Camp is a dynamic extension of our academic schedule.
 Campers join us for exciting week-long pursuits in STEM, personal finance, culinary science, tennis, creative writing, and the performing arts.
 Our programs feature hands-on learning, themed workshops, field trips, and the opportunity to learn from current Hewitt faculty as well as fantastic instructors from across New York City.
 Students participating in Hewitt Summer Camp build meaningful relationships with other campers, make new friends from different grades, and explore new areas of interest.

-Service Learning and Community Purpose
+Service Learning and Sustainability Education

 This June, a group of Hewitt high schoolers traveled to Costa Rica for meaningful real world and experiential learning.
 Students kayaked through a mangrove forest, visited a sustainable cacao and coffee farm, ziplined through a tropical rainforest, and observed Costa Rica's incredible biodiversity and tropical ecosystems.